-Scientists Uncover Mind-Boggling Quantum Secrets with 37-Dimensional Photons! - YaNoticias
+Scientists Uncover Mind-Boggling Quantum Secrets with 37-Dimensional Photons! - YANoticias

 While these findings are promising, they also come with limitations:

-– Experimental Challenges: Managing and stabilizing high-dimensional quantum states is technically demanding.
+– Experimental Challenges: Managing and stabilising high-dimensional quantum states is technically demanding.

-– Skepticism in the Scientific Community: There remains debate over the implications of these findings and their interpretations within the broader framework of quantum theory.
+– Scepticism in the Scientific Community: There remains debate over the implications of these findings and their interpretations within the broader framework of quantum theory.

 Predictions and Trends